Relativistic framework for high-precision GNSS processing in GCRS/BCRS with extension to cislunar space: Relativistic framework for processing GNSS data

-As the values for a MEO (GPS‑like) satellite are much larger than those for a ground-based station, we consider the transformations for a MEO orbiter (i.e., a GPS spacecraft), with the position, velocity and the acceleration present in (\ref{eq:coord-TTa2b1})--(\ref{eq:coord-TTa2b2}), (\ref{eq:trans-vel-appr2*}), and (\ref{eq:trans-acc-apprTR}) take the relevant values of MEO orbiter (i.e., a GPS spacecraft), namely $({\vec X}, \dot{\vec X}, \ddot {\vec X})\rightarrow ({\vec X}_{\tt MEO}, \dot{\vec X}_{\tt MEO}, \ddot {\vec X}_{\tt MEO})$, that are given in Table~\ref{tab:nom-values}.
+As the characteristic magnitudes of $(|\vec X|,|{\dot {\vec X}}|,|{\ddot {\vec X}}|)$ for a MEO (GPS-like) spacecraft exceed those of a ground-based station (Table~\ref{tab:nom-values}), we screen the transformation terms using the MEO envelope to obtain conservative bounds.
+We consider the transformations for a MEO orbiter (i.e., a GPS spacecraft), with the position, velocity and the acceleration present in (\ref{eq:coord-TTa2b1})--(\ref{eq:coord-TTa2b2}), (\ref{eq:trans-vel-appr2*}), and (\ref{eq:trans-acc-apprTR}) take the relevant values of MEO orbiter (i.e., a GPS spacecraft), namely $({\vec X}, \dot{\vec X}, \ddot {\vec X})\rightarrow ({\vec X}_{\tt MEO}, \dot{\vec X}_{\tt MEO}, \ddot {\vec X}_{\tt MEO})$, that are given in Table~\ref{tab:nom-values}.
 With these values, we use (\ref{eq:coord-TTa2b2}) to estimate contribution of the various terms in the position transformation: {}

 Note that the acceleration-dependent terms in (\ref{eq:transfrom-posL2}) are very small and are currently considered practically irrelevant.
 Consequently, a reasonable approximation of (\ref{eq:coord-TTa2b1})--(\ref{eq:coord-TTa2b2}) for a MEO orbiter would be, as outlined in \cite{Moyer:2003}, {}